AgentScript-AI/agentscript/README.md

 Right now we have a working code generation and runtime supporting tools and most common JS statements.

-Feel free to play with it by forking our demo repo.
-[TODO link]
+Feel free to play with it by forking our [examples repo](https://github.com/AgentScript-AI/examples/tree/main).

 ## Roadmap